tangrams/tangram-tutorial/src/Assets/markdown/tiles.md

                 filter: ...
 </pre></code>

 The only parameter you do not need to include in a sublayer is the `data` block.
-This is unnecessary, because the the data in the parent layer (in the example above '&#95;earthLayer') applies to the sublayers.
+This is unnecessary, because the the data in the parent layer (in the example above '&#95;roadsLayer') applies to the sublayers.

 With that in mind, let's add a sublayer to specifically color the roads with a kind property of `highway` in a different color:

+[section]

+## Let Tangram handle Order

+Wow!
+At this point we've used five layers from the Mapzen Vector Tile service: `earth`, `water`, `landuse`, `buildings`, and `roads`.
+Hopefully you've been getting the hang of how the layers work and how much useful data they provide.

+At this point, it's useful to introduce a handy feature that Tangram provides to help you get the layer order right.

+Ordering of features - which ones draw “on top of” other features - can be an important feature of display maps.
+To help out with this, we export a sort_key property on some features which suggests in what order the features should appear.
+Lower numbers mean that features should appear “towards the back” and higher numbers mean “towards the front”.
+These numbers are consistent across layers.
+The layers which include sort_key on their features are: `boundaries`, `buildings`, `earth`, `landuse`, `roads`, `transit` and `water`.

+[section]

+In addition, to facilitate data visualization overlays and underlays, the following order ranges are suggested for your own scene files:

+* `0-9`: Under everything.
+Tip: disable `earth` layer.
+* `190-199`: Under `water`.
+Above `earth` and most `landuse`.
+* `290-299`: Under `roads`.
+Above `borders`, `water`, `landuse`, and `earth`.
+Your classic “underlay”.
+* `490-499`: Over all lines and polygons features.
+Under map labels (icons and text), under UI elements (like routeline and search result pins).
+Your classic raster map overlay.

 [section]